 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Jamaica has committed to macroeconomic discipline since it entered into International Monetary Fund (IMF) guided economic reforms in 2013.
-Through these programs, Jamaica restructured its domestic debt and undertook ambitious economic and legislative reforms to include the elimination of sector-specific tax incentives and waivers and improving the business climate.
+Jamaica has demonstrated fiscal discipline since it entered into International Monetary Fund (IMF) guided economic reforms in 2013.
+Through successive programs, Jamaica restructured its domestic debt and undertook ambitious economic and legislative reforms to include the elimination of sector-specific tax incentives and waivers and improving the business climate.
 By the time the program ended in 2019, Jamaica had successfully passed all its reviews with the macro-economic indicators showing major improvements.
-The debt to GDP ratio moved from a peak of almost 150 percent to below 90 percent and inflation has averaged low single digits and unemployment fell to a record low of 7.2 percent.
+The debt to GDP ratio moved from a peak of almost 150 percent to near 90 percent and inflation has averaged low single digits and unemployment fell to a record low of 7.2 percent.
 The Net International Reserves has remained near US$3.0 billion (over 30 weeks of goods and services imports), up from US$1 billion at end December 2013, while the current account deficit has improved to low single digit from over 10 percent of GDP in 2013.